 "When I am taking lamotrigine, things are generally more stable.
 I feel calmer and less at the mercy of unpredictable and extreme mood changes.
 I find it hard to commit to taking medication on a long-term basis, but I know that I would find things easier if I did."

-This information was published in February 2015.
-We will revise it in 2019.
+This information was published in June 2020.
+We will revise it in 2023.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.